-Continue to promote the Destroy Daisy and Eye on Hawkweeds campaigns to increase public awareness
+Relaunch the Destroy Daisy and Eye on Hawkweeds campaigns to increase public awareness of these invasive plants.

-Hire two seasonal staff for the field season from May 1 - Nov 30, 2022 cost shared with Parks.
+Hire two seasonal staff for the field season from May 1 - Nov 30, 2025, to assist with the implementation of the program in coordination with the workplan of the Community Services Department.